 So, how can brands in the ad industry be like Nike?
 How can they crack into the top spots and build sustainable growth?

-As Dubin preaches, “It’s all about transparency, quality, and performance.”
+As Dubin preaches, “It’s all about quality, performance, and transparency.”

 The Shift Towards Transparency and Quality